-The publications featured on this webpage are outdated and some were printed and digitalized for online viewing.
+The publications featured on this webpage are outdated and some were printed and digitized for online viewing.

 Chester County Migration Flows, 2006-2010